silversub/terraform/provider/classic-infrastructure-resources.md

 {: #bm-sample}

 #### Hourly Bare Metal server
 When the `ibm_compute_bare_metal` resource definition has a `fixed_config_preset` attribute, Terraform creates an hourly Bare Metal server.
+The monthly bare metal server resource provides options to configure process, memory, network, disk, and RAID.
+You can also assign VLANs and subnets for the target monthly bare metal server.
 Hardware specifications are predefined in the `fixed_config_preset` attribute and cannot be modified.
+To configure the monthly bare metal server, you must provide additional attributes such as `package_key_name`, `proecss_key_name`, `disk_key_names`, and `os_key_name`.
 The following example shows you how to create a new hourly Bare Metal server.
+{: shortdesc}

 ##### Example of an hourly Bare Metal server
 ```